GurditLubana/Group-10-Meal-Planner/Devlog.md

      Dev:

 ## Big story 2 : Adding Meals and Editing Meals
 As a user I would like to be able to add meals to the planner and recipe collection with the ability to update the plan with the actual meals that I ended up eating.
 ### Detailed story
 As a user I would like to be able to add my own recipes and be able to modify any that already exist by adding or replacing ingredients.
 Priority – High
 Cost - 4 days

 - ##### Task 01
+   Title: Gallery selector
+    Desc:
+Estimate:
+  Actual:
+     Dev:

+- ##### Task 02
+   Title: Dietary flags
+    Desc:
+Estimate:
+  Actual:
+     Dev:

+- ##### Task 03
+   Title: Images from filesystem
+    Desc:
+Estimate:
+  Actual:
+     Dev:

+- ##### Task 04
    Title:
     Desc:
 Estimate: